-Greg Sadler is the Secretary and a Director of Effective Altruism Australia.
-Greg has over 10 years' experience in the Australian Public Service, including working for the Department of the Prime Minister and Cabinet, the Department of Home Affairs and the Attorney-General's Department.
+Greg Sadler is the Secretary and a Director of Effective Altruism Australia Ltd. Greg is currently the CEO of Good Ancestors Policy.
+Greg has 15 years' experience in the Australian Public Service, including working for the Department of the Prime Minister and Cabinet, the Department of Home Affairs and the Attorney-General's Department.
 Greg has led teams performing a range of legal advice, policy development and risk assessment functions.
 His subject matter expertise includes telecommunications, cyber security and critical infrastructure security.
 Greg holds a BA/LLB(Hons) from ANU and majored in philosophy.